Snake Plants for Sale Online

-Bird's Nest forms of Snake Plant have dense, rosettes of leaves.
+Bird's Nest forms of Snake Plants have dense, rosettes of leaves.
 They are low-growing and are more compact.
 The leaf colors are similar to the trifasciata types, and people often use both types in a grouping of pots.
-This family includes Night Owl Snake Plant and sanseveria Futura supurba.
+This family includes Night Owl Snake Plant and sansevieria Futura superba.

-Sansevieria cylindrica or cylindrical snake plants have tall, smooth, spear-shaped green leaves with a sharp, pointed tip.
+Sansevieria cylindrica or cylindrical snake plants have tall, smooth, spear-shaped green leaves with sharp, pointed tips.
 They usually have a dark green, striped pattern and are sometimes called the African Spear Plant.
-Fernwood mikado snake plant is an example of this type that is growing in popularity.
+The Fernwood Mikado snake plant is an example of this type that is growing in popularity.
 This group tends to grow wider than their upright cousins, so be aware that these take up more room when they mature.

 Specialty Snake Plants

 There are a few snake plants that don't fit the typical model of snake plants.
 One is the Whale Fin Snake Plant.
 This is by far one of our favorites and is becoming more common.
 The leaves of this plant can be up to 6 inches white and the mottled colors on the leaves are quite interesting.
 Another interesting type of snake plant is the Dragon Fingers Snake Plant.
 This plant is braided into groups of three or more.
 As this plant grows you will need to continue to braid the leaves.